HerveFrezza-Buet/cxsom/cxsom-builder/experiments/experiment-003-002/README.txt

 ~> make show-weights-history

+You can also view the color mapping of the RGB map.

+-> make show-rgb-mapping

 ## Restart training from previous execution

 This tells how to restart processor and continue the work done until now.
 We suppose that no processor is running.